lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate research assistant at the University of Cambridge.
-Following my graduate education in psychological research with a major in clinical psychology and a minor in methodology and statistics, my primary research interests surround human learning and habitual behaviour.
-Current projects examine formal computational modelling approaches to social media use, the role of automatic behaviour in social media use, and cognitive correlates of psychopathic personality traits.
+I am a PhD Student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
+I am particularly interested in the potential cognitive and social mechanisms that underlie human learning.
+My current research examines risk and protective factors of social media use utilising approaches from the field of computational psychiatry.
+I have a background in methodology and statistics and focus on conducting open and reproducible research.